- Publication history

-The ASA is also responsible for providing the standards for NSW rail assets, which industry organisations can use to deliver projects and manage assets in a more, innovative, safe and efficient manner.
+The ASA is also responsible for providing the standards for NSW transport assets, which industry organisations can use to deliver projects and manage assets in a more, innovative, safe and efficient manner.

 A new system of engineering governance

-These governance frameworks and processes outline that engineering services performed on NSW rail assets must be:
+These governance frameworks and processes outline that engineering services performed on NSW transport assets must be: